monia9527/shop/README.md

 -  **Interactive Shopping Experience** — Smooth UI with engaging animations.
 -  **Modern Design** — Built with TailwindCSS for a sleek and responsive layout.
 -  **Product Listings** — Display products dynamically.
--  **Add to Cart Functionality** — Users can add and remove items from the cart.
 -  **Framer Motion Animations** — Seamless motion effects for better UX.
--  **Multi-Page Navigation** — Powered by React Router.

 ##  Tech Stack
 - **Frontend**: React, TailwindCSS, Framer Motion